Cladanthus mixtus: Morphology

 Individuals of the species Cladanthus mixtus have a yellowish to orange base with white flower petals.
 Stems are about 4–10 cm long and the leaves of the plant are simple and ordinary in structure but are more like branching leaves.
 Petals are closely arranged together next to each other surrounding the flower.

 Flowers

-Flowers of Cladanthus mixtus bloom only during a rainy season that provides with plant with enough water and nutrients to bloom.
+Flowers of Cladanthus mixtus bloom only during a rainy season that provides the plant with enough water and nutrients to bloom.
 The plant is fully mature once the flowers bloom.
 The flower then dies after a rainy season and awaits the next rainy season to bloom once again.